Aryo15/Proxima/docs/cli.rst

     .. describe:: --config, -c

-        The configuration file to use for the FlaskBB WSGI Application.
+        The configuration file to use for the Ekaayam WSGI Application.

 .. describe:: flaskbb celery CELERY_ARGS